Taking the time to Think, Breathe, Reskill and Refresh

 Optional items: book to read, swimwear, binoculars, gloves/mittens, earplugs, walking poles.

-We supply: first aid kit, safety equipment and maps.
+We supply: All linen, first aid kit, safety equipment and maps.

 All the meals are included in the price.
 The food is based on nutritious, healthy, wholefood recipes using fresh local ingredients, and will be prepared by the Bay of Fires Guide.
 Please let us know if you have any special dietary requirements.

-Includes 4-day guided leadership program with professional coaches, outdoor guiding with professional Tasmanian guide, 3 nights accommodation at Bay of Fires Lodge in a single room, vehicle transfers to and from Launceston, all meals for the duration of the program together with healthy snacks, first aid kit and safety equipment.
+Includes 4-day guided leadership program with professional coaches, outdoor guiding with professional Tasmanian guide, 3 nights accommodation at Bay of Fires Lodge in a single room, vehicle transfers to and from Launceston, all meals for the duration of the program together with healthy snacks, all linen and towels, first aid kit and safety equipment.

 A deposit of $1200 per person is required to secure your place.